What's the difference between lifestyle and documentary photography?

 Let's actually pull these terms apart and break down the difference between the two.

-Lifestyle sessions produce photos through orchestrated light, location, space, wardrobe, and engagement to capture a beautiful, candid moment.
+Lifestyle sessions produce photos through directing light, location, space, and wardrobe, in an effort to set a beautiful scene for capturing connection.
 They allow families to look their best and demonstrate a family dynamic when they are their most happy and their most "together."

-They are not traditionally posed or placed, as in the studio experience of "stand here, tilt your chin a bit, dip your shoulder..." but subjects are simply guided into place and given prompts/direction to facilitate movement and interaction.
+They are not traditionally posed or placed, as in the studio experience of "stand here, tilt your chin a bit, dip your shoulder..." but subjects are simply guided into place and given prompts/direction to inspired interaction.

 One common misconception is that simply because a session takes place outside, it's "lifestyle."
 But it's not a prerequisite to be outside- in fact, my newborn sessions are typically lifestyle in nature, but all take place in the home.
 It's all about the casual approach and direction over posing.